-Hi, I’m Jeffrey Scott Gould, the director of a documentary called “Quiet Please…”, a documentary on misophonia.
-4.5 years ago I received a life-changing phone call from a friend who informed me that the sound sensitivity condition I had for 50 years was an actual disorder called misophonia; which literally means “hatred of sound”.
+Hi, I’m Jeffrey Scott Gould, the director of “Quiet Please…”, a documentary on misophonia.
+4.5 years ago I received a life-changing phone call from a friend who informed me that the sound sensitivity I experienced for 50 years (since I was 7), was an actual disorder called misophonia; which literally means “hatred of sound”.

-While doing research, I realized that there was a need for a film, that not only explored the emotional and psychological impact that misophonia has on a person, but also on their relationships, family dynamic, careers, and basically every aspect of their lives as well; I also learned that there were thousands of others around the world, living with this disorder and its life-altering effects.
-Contributions to the crowd-funding campaign, and inquires have come in from 23 countries; people experiencing the same reactions to sounds, and in some cases, visuals, that I have for most of my life; turns out, it’s not just a “quirk”…it’s a real neurological disorder.
+While doing research, I realized that there was a need for a film, that not only explored the emotional and psychological impact that misophonia has on a sufferer, but also on their relationships, family dynamic, careers, and basically every aspect of their lives as well.
+I also learned that there were tens of thousands of people around the world living with this disorder and its life-altering effects.
+Contributions to the crowd-funding campaign, and inquires have come in from 22 countries; people experiencing the same reactions to sounds, and in some cases, visuals, that I have for most of my life; turns out, it’s not just a “quirk”…it’s a real neurological disorder.